thehackingverse/Secure-vault/README.md

 # mr.generator
-This script is used for genrating encrypted passwords &amp; decrypt the passwords,hash,identifes the hash.
+This script is used for genrating encrypted passwords &amp; decrypt the passwords,identifes the hash.

 Installation command